remotestorage/remotestorage-widget/README.md

     npm install

-Build, run, watch and open test app:
+Build, run and watch demo/test app:

     npm run dev

+The demo app will then be served at http://localhost:8008